Frequently Asked Questions

 However in 2010 UNICEF estimated that there were over 20,000 children are on the streets of Kinshasa as a result of witchcraft accusations and that there are thousands more across West Africa alone.
 The situation does not appear to have improved.
 Anecdotal reports also indicate child witchcraft accusations are on the increase across the globe.

-In 2014, SCWA helped to fund a key piece of research among 1000 church leaders in Kinshasa, DR Congo, by Dr Robert J. Priest, Dr Timothy Stabell and Rev’d Abel Ngolo.
-The survey had a response rate in excess of 70% (713 pastors) and the results were telling.
-Almost 70% of the pastors who responded said they personally knew at least one child who had been accused of witchcraft, with 178 knowing at least one child aged five years old or under who had been accused.
+In 2014, SCWA helped to fund a key piece of research among 700 church leaders in Kinshasa, DR Congo, by Dr Robert J. Priest, Dr Timothy Stabell and Rev’d Abel Ngolo.
+The survey results revealed the following: Almost 70% of these pastors said they personally knew at least one child who had been accused of witchcraft, with 178 knowing at least one child aged five years old or under who had been accused.
 The consequences for the children are severe.
 Over 60% of the pastors who responded reported that the accused children they know personally suffered physical harm as a result of the accusation, and 85% said the children were ostracised or shunned.
 Although some 80% affirmed that they know that Congolese Law prohibits accusations of witchcraft against children, the overwhelming majority, (some 70%) acknowledged that sermons in their churches preach that child witches do harm by their supernatural powers.
-The full report on the survey will be published in the autumn of 2016.

 FAQ 4: Why are children accused of witchcraft?